Ana Fernández / SEO

 • Longer result cycle

-• Dependence on changes in algorithms
+• Dependence on algorithm changes

 • Requires constant investment in content and optimization